-John M. Gowdy is Professor of Economics and Professor of Science and Technology Studies at Rensselaer Polytechnic Institute in Troy, New York.
+John M. Gowdy was a Professor of Economics and Professor of Science and Technology Studies at Rensselaer Polytechnic Institute in Troy, New York.
 He is the recipient of the Herman Daly Award for contributions to ecological economics.

 “Throughout my career I have been interested in the relationship between economic systems, social institutions and the natural world.
 My current research, in collaboration with evolutionary biologists, focuses on the evolution of economic systems.
 I feel fortunate to be an economist in this period of rapid change in the field.
 After several decades of intellectual stagnation economics is opening up to new ideas from the behavioral sciences, biology, and systems theory.
 This awakening holds the promise to make economics once again relevant to the daunting challenges confronting our species.”